THE BRATT FAMILY

 Albert and Arent Andriessen and

 their families were early settlers in the Albany, New York area when the colony still belonged to the Netherlands.
 Like

-many of their

-neighbors, they were not Dutch.
+many of the other settlers, they were not Dutch.
 These brothers came from Fredrikstad, Norway.

 Over the years, a large number of spelling changes

 all Bradt's and a large percentage of Brott’s are descended from the two Bratt brothers.
 Many

-Some of the others are listed in "Bradt Family Name Listing" in the menu at the
+are not the only spellings.
+Some of the others are listed in "Name Listings" in the menu at the

 was born on the sea crossing to America.
 "Van der zee" means "from the sea" in Dutch.

 In 1637 Albert Andriessen de Noorman arrived

 in Rensselaerswyck (Albany).
-Arent came at the same time or shortly after.
+Arent apparently came on the same ship.
 Albert and his family operated two

 sawmills (under one roof?) on the Normanskill (Norman’s Creek.
 The Dutch referred to Norwegians as Normans).

 Arent was a farmer and fur trader and his family were some of the original settlers in Schenectady.

 We can only guess how the Bratt surname originated.

 and it became New York, that soon began to change.

 To the best of our knowledge,

 Albert never used the spelling "Bradt"; he signed his name Brat or Bratt.
 Bradt

 become more common because the Dutch customarily insert a silent "d."
 "Brott" originated

 later as some branches of the family moved West.

 it was common for Norwegians to use the name of their ancestral farm as their last name.
 "Bratt" can mean "steep"

 in Norwegian and it's found in place names all over Scandinavia.
 Notably, it's common in the names of farms

 around Fredrikstad.
 (Most of today's Norwegian Bratt's probably took their names from farms at the end of the 1800s